 With the creation of five new schools and centers, and more than 30 new academic programs, Bellarmine has experienced dramatic, sustained enrollment increases, including a 62 percent increase in the number of first-time full-time students over the past 10 years – while maintaining the 12-1 teacher student ratio that is the hallmark of Bellarmine’s liberal arts experience.

 Student life has been enriched by the establishment of Campus Ministry, a Student Counseling Center, Health Center, and Commuter Student Center.
 Since 2005, the number of students in residence has grown from 476 to 1,100.

 Under Dr. McGowan’s leadership, providing resources for Bellarmine has been very successful as efforts have resulted in an increase of more than 15% in the University’s operating budget revenue over a 3-year period ending in 2014, as well as a 122% increase in the University’s endowment since 2005.
 The beautiful 175-acre campus has seen an increase in the number of buildings from 15 in 1990 to 57 buildings today, including four new residence halls, providing 940,000 square feet of teaching and living space.

-In Vision 2020, Dr. McGowan has newly envisioned Bellarmine University as the premier independent Catholic university in the South and thereby the leading private university in the Commonwealth and region, and presently is involved in building the University’s faculty, academic and student life, and building the resources to realize Vision 2020.
+In Vision 2020, Dr. McGowan envisioned Bellarmine University as the premier independent Catholic university in the South and thereby the leading private university in the Commonwealth and region, and was involved in building the University’s faculty, academic and student life, and building the resources to realize Vision 2020.